Oregon Native Enterprise

 The O.N.E.
 Coalition

-The Oregon Native American Chamber and several other native and enterprise-serving organizations have come together to develop a statewide plan to help Native Americans engage actively in our economy, including becoming entrepreneurs as well as investors.
+The Oregon Native American Chamber and several other native and enterprise-serving organizations have come together in developing a statewide plan to help Native Americans engage actively in our economy, including becoming entrepreneurs as well as investors.
 The coalition has been named the Coalition for Oregon Native Enterprise or ONE Coalition.

 ONE Coalition has taken a leadership role in ensuring Oregon Native Americans have access to business development programming.
 It is seeking partnerships, funding, and contributors to develop an innovative new initiative that begins by leveraging existing programs from collaborating organizations and then takes advantage of emerging state plans from aligned state agencies.
 This initiative seeks to foster comprehensive programs, services, training, technical assistance, and legal support to existing and emerging Native American entrepreneurs in Oregon.
 The suite of services will be offered within a cohort model to increase learning outcomes and support.
 This initiative will be led by the Oregon Native American Chamber.

 New Oregon law now allows ordinary citizens to invest in small Oregon companies.
 This law makes possible what was historically illegal, shutting out 99% of Oregonians from actively investing in their own communities, forcing entrepreneurs to either seek out an elusive bank loan or tap friends and family, often putting much at risk if the business fails.
 This new law both enables people to invest in their own communities as well as seek capital from Oregonians – the communities where we live – putting the power of enterprise success back into the hands of those who would use and benefit by the business.

 Hatch Innovation, a member of ONE Coalition, helped write this law, and launched Hatch Oregon to provide support and knowledge to Oregon entrepreneurs and investors.
 Their InvestOR Ready Accelerator program is designed into this initiative, ensuring Native entrepreneurs have access to and knowledge about how to use this new funding mechanism.

 Also, Business Oregon is refocusing on rural Oregon, helping develop and fund new initiatives that serve rural regions, tribal land and people included.
 This offers a new pathway to partnerships with many other business-serving entities, resources, programs, and attention.